Frequently Asked Questions

 Does it matter if my properties are in different areas from each other?

 As long as your properties are situated within an appropriate radius, being in different areas will not pose any issues for us.
-We accept properties from any boroughs in London, Kent, and Essex, with a particularly strong demand for 1 to 4-bedroom properties.
+We accept properties from any boroughs in London, Kent, and Essex, with a particularly strong demand for studio to 4-bedroom properties.

 What is the maximum length of contract for Guaranteed Rent?